Taranaki Singer Songwriters Sound Bite Sessions - Centre City

 Liana Hart

 Singer-songwriter Liana Hart shares deeply personal sentiments by combining intricate vocal hooks and passionate, conversational lyrics, with finger-style guitar and delicate harmonica melodies.
-Liana’s songs are raw, reflective, and emotionally present, and her ability to convey deep emotion lyrically and vocally has earned the praise of Taranaki audiences.
+Liana’s songs are raw, reflective and emotionally present, and her abilities to convey deep emotion lyrically and vocally have earned the praise of Taranaki audiences.